znetstar/tor-router/README.md

 You can also specify a configuration for individual instances by setting the "instances" field to an array instead of an integer.

 Instances can optionally be assigned name and a weight.
 If the `loadBalanceMethod` config variable is set to "weighted" the weight field will determine how frequently the instance is used.
 If the instance is assigned a name the data directory will be preserved when the process is killed saving time when Tor is restarted.
+They can also be assigned one or more groups.

 ```
 {